jericson/jericson.github.io/_posts/2020-12-31-catan-review.md

 ---
 layout: post
+title: 'Catan'
-title: 'Catan&mdash;The hobby has moved on, but owes a debt to Catan'
+subtitle: 'The hobby has moved on, but owes a debt to Catan'
 tags: game review
 ---